jimbaker/tagstr/september-update.md

 Now for more detail.

-## Eager evaluation
+## Eager evaluation of interpolations

-Our first version featured lazy evaluation.
+Our first version featured lazy evaluation of interpolations.
 This generated very strong pushback: it's hard for coders to reason about, leads to surprising outcomes vs. f-strings, and challenges static analysis.
-The feeling: choosing "lazy" should be opt-in, and the coder should make that choice e.g. via lambda wrapping the interpolation.
+The feeling: choosing " lazy" should be opt-in, and the coder should make that choice e.g. via lambda wrapping the interpolation.

-We now use eager evaluation, storing the result on `Interpolation.value`.
+We now use eager evaluation of interpolation, storing the result on `Interpolation.value`.
 We still believe lazy evaluation has a place, but will defer (hah!) that to another PEP.
 We also believe there are ways to keep some of the deferred approach, which we plan to briefly outline.
+Finally, we envision DSLs with intermediate representations (i.e.
+ASTs) which lazily-render to a string as a later step.

 ## Template strings